statiagov/gesmew/guides/content/developer/tutorials/extensions_tutorial.md

 end
 ```

 Here we alias the original method `price_in` to `orig_price_in` and override it.
-If there is a `sale_price` present on the product's master variant, we return that price.
+If there is a `sale_price` present on the establishment's master variant, we return that price.
 Otherwise, we call the original implementation of `price_in`.

 ### Testing Our Decorator